 This trail rises quickly on open granite.
 At the junction of the St. Sauveur Trail and the Acadia Mountain Trail, the hike can be taken for a loop in either direction.
 Both directions have steep ascents and descents on the East faces.
 This description takes the St. Sauveur Trail south (right) toward St. Sauveur Mountain.
 The trail ascends gradually through the forest with an occasional view of Echo Lake to the north.
 Although the summit of St. Sauveur Mountain does not have a view, an impressive view from the Valley Peak Trail atop the cliff overlooking Valley Cove and Somes Sound is just minutes away.
 Just past the summit a short connector trail to the left leads to the Valley Peak Trail and the view.
 Turning north (left) the trail continues to provide nice views before a steep and rugged descent through the forest.
-There is an open granite section on this descent that is not recommended in wet weather.
+If you go straight past the summit on the St. Sauveur trail, you will reach summit of Valley Peak.
+A return to the loop via the Valley Peak trail adds 0.7 miles.
+Descending the mountain, there is an open granite section that is not recommended in wet weather.
 At the next intersection the hike continues straight on the Acadia Mountain Trail.
-To shorten the loop, a left on the fire road will lead back to the Acadia Mountain Trail.
+To shorten the loop, a left on the Man o' War Brook fire road will lead back to the Acadia Mountain Trail.
 A left then leads back to the beginning of the hike.

 The trail then rises as a steep climb over stretches of loose rock and ledges as it ascends the eastern side of Acadia Mountain.
 This section can be challenging for hikers, but it provides stunning views of Somes Sound and the ocean in the distance.
 Acadia Mountain actually has two peaks.
 After the second peak, the trail begins to descend through the forest with an occasional view of Echo Lake and the surrounding mountains.
 This trail brings you back to the intersection of St. Sauveur Tail and Acadia Mountain Trail completing the loop.